Scrivener07/FO4_Wasteland/README.md

-# FO4_Wasteland_Character
+# FO4_Wasteland
-This is a modification for Fallout 4 that affects the player character.
+This project is my playground for various fallout 4 experiments.